SteffenEger/dldh/index.md

    - Kim, E. and Klinger, R., 2018, August.
 Who feels what and why? annotation of a literature corpus with semantic roles of emotions.
 COLING
    - Asai, A., Evensen, S., Golshan, B., Halevy, A., Li, V., Lopatenko, A., Stepanov, D., Suhara, Y., Tan, W.C. and Xu, Y., 2018.
 Happydb: A corpus of 100,000 crowdsourced happy moments.
 LREC 2018
    - Khandelwal, A., Swami, S., Akhtar, S.S. and Shrivastava, M., 2018.
 Humor detection in english-hindi code-mixed social media content: Corpus and baseline system.
 LREC 2018
+   - Troiano, E., Padó, S. and Klinger, R., 2019.
+Crowdsourcing and Validating Event-focused Emotion Corpora for German and English.
+ACL 2019
    - Benikova, D., Biemann, C. and Reznicek, M., 2014, May.
 NoSta-D Named Entity Annotation for German: Guidelines and Dataset.
 In LREC (pp. 2524-2531).
    - Kiritchenko and Mohammad.
 Capturing Reliable Fine-Grained Sentiment Associations by Crowdsourcing and Best-Worst Scaling.
 In NAACL 2016.
    - Kiritchenko and Mohammad.
 Best-Worst Scaling More Reliable than Rating Scales: A Case Study on Sentiment Intensity Annotation.
 In ACL 2017.